sunliwen/jquery-hoverlight/README.md

 ## jQuery Hoverlight (hover and highlight)

-jquery-hoverlight.js is a jQuery plugin for highlighting text when hovering the mouse over some text.
+jquery-hoverlight.js is a hover highlighting plugin for jQuery.

 ### Demo